 Filament Winding at Advanced Composites Inc.

 Filament winding creates hollow structures of incredible strength.
 By cross-weaving continuous rovings of carbon fiber, fiberglass or aramid fiber, and embedding them in a resin matrix, the filament winding process results in an optimized product that is perfect for pressure vessels, aerospace components, golf clubs, military armaments, and hundreds of other uses.
-Wherever strength is needed at low weight, wherever durability and targeted performance characteristics are imperative, filament winding is the manufacturing process of choice.
+Wherever strength is needed at low weight, wherever durability and targeted performance characteristics are imperative, this is the manufacturing process of choice.

 Three decades of filament winding.

 For over twenty years, Advanced Composites Inc. has manufactured high-grade composite tubing, aerospace structures and other specialty products with our exacting filament winding process.
 With a number of filament winding machines and the ability to model, prototype and manufacture at almost any scale, ACI has earned a reputation as a reliable manufacturing partner for any firm needing filament-wound structures.
-In addition to filament winding, we incorporate compression molding, reaction injection molding and lay-up processes into our production repertoire.
+In addition to this type of winding, we incorporate compression molding, reaction injection molding and lay-up processes into our production repertoire.

 Filament winding creates hollow, strong geometries.
 With our filament winding technologies, Advanced Composites Inc. manufactures carbon fiber tubing, fiberglass tubes, and other hollow structures.
 These tubes and structures possess excellent tensile strength, circumferential strength, and strength-to weight ratios.